wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 ###### The tls-unique Channel Binding Type

 The `tls-unique` channel binding type allows the WAMP layer to establish that the other peer is authenticating over the same, unique TLS connection.
 The channel binding data for this type corresponds to the bytes of the first TLS Finished message, as described in [RFC5929, section 3](https://tools.ietf.org/html/rfc5929#section-3).
-[RFC5929 section 10.2](https://tools.ietf.org/html/rfc5929#section-10.2) addresses the concern of disclosing this data over the TLS channel (in short, the TLS Finished message would already be visible to evesdroppers).
+[RFC5929 section 10.2](https://tools.ietf.org/html/rfc5929#section-10.2) addresses the concern of disclosing this data over the TLS channel (in short, the TLS Finished message would already be visible to eavesdroppers).

 To safeguard against the _triple handshake attack_ described in [RFC7627](https://tools.ietf.org/html/rfc7627), this channel binding type MUST be used over a TLS channel that uses the _extended master secret_ extension, or over a TLS channel where session resumption is not permitted.

 ###### The tls-server-end-point Channel Binding Type

 The `tls-server-end-point` channel binding type allows the WAMP layer to establish that the other peer is authenticating over a TLS connection to a server having been issued a Public Key Infrastructure Certificate.
 The channel binding data for this type is a hash of the TLS server's certificate, computed as described in [RFC5929, section 4.1](https://tools.ietf.org/html/rfc5929#section-4.1).
-The certificate is hashed to accomodate memory-constrained implementations.
+The certificate is hashed to accommodate memory-constrained implementations.

 ##### Authentication Exchange